CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception

 \subsubsection{Task Definition}

-Given a time–frequency spectrogram, the goal is to detect and localize RF emissions attributable to drones.
-The detector predicts a set of axis-aligned bounding boxes with class labels in YOLO normalized coordinates, where each object corresponds to a contiguous emission burst (whole‑signal policy) on the spectrogram.
+{Given a time-frequency spectrogram, the goal is to detect and localize RF emissions attributable to drones.
+The detector predicts a set of axis-aligned bounding boxes with class labels in YOLO normalized coordinates, where each box corresponds to a contiguous emission burst (whole-signal policy) on the spectrogram.}